meelvore/foo/README.md

-# Kumusta, I'm Meelvore :wave:
+# Kumusta!
+I'm Meelvore :wave:
 <!-- ================================================================================================================================ -->
 I'm a Senior-level student taking BSCS at University of the East, Manila from Philippines.
 // ✉️  You can contact me at [rasheed.delacruz@yahoo.com](mailto:rasheed.delacruz@yahoo.com)<br/>